Thank you for your interest in the Lahey Internal Medicine Residency Program!

 - To support the professional development, personal growth and specific goals of residents and medical students.

-- To educate our residents in becoming well-rounded physicians, with strong understanding of the fundamentals of Internal Medicine, evidence based practice, physical diagnosis, and quality improvement.
+- To educate our residents in becoming well-rounded physicians, with a strong understanding of the fundamentals of internal medicine, evidence based practice, physical diagnosis, and quality improvement.

 - Support trainees as they learn how to deliver the highest quality and safest patient care using evidence-based medicine, quality improvement, patient safety tools, and a team-work approach.